petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 ## Step 2.
 Provision your cluster.

-(If you already have a Redshift cluster, go ahead to step 3!)

 1. Open the Redshift Console
-2. CLick on "Launch Cluster"
+2. Click on "Launch Cluster"
 3. Input cluster details
 4. Choose cluster size
 5. Set up your cluster Security Group or VPC and proceed to review